ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 As a side note, I highly recommend storing intermediate dataset stages in a SQLite database rather than in a filesystem.
 This lets us look up things by various attributes without having to rely on crazy regexes, which in turn should help with long-term maintainability.
 Since it's always available thanks to the Python base library, you don't have to worry about the DB being unreachable and the like.

-I think you could get an additional data loading speedup by having one SQLite connection per DataLoader thread, but I didn't have time to investigate this.

 The music preference graph and audio samples were constructed from public sources.